 8. They wear normal clothes and appearances and do not stand out in the crowd.

 9. They have their websites that are updated almost on a daily basis.
 Most of them allow the audience to buy or block tickets online.
 They provide an interactive platform for the people to feel involved in the movement.

-I am not sure how much of this Revival of Indian Theatre is to do with technologies available to the common man and how much of it is because of the economy boom, but whatever it is, it is a welcome change, where people can choose whatever they enjoy doing and be successful there.
-This is the true independence that a citizen can get, when they can make their own choices and the environment is available to support those choices.
+I am not sure how much of this Revival of Indian Theatre is to do with technologies available to the common man.
+And how much of it is because of the economic boom.
+But whatever it is, it is a welcome change, where people can choose whatever they enjoy doing and be successful there.
+This is the true independence that a citizen can get when they can make their own choices and the environment is available to support those choices.